 Where to donate food in SF when moving

 Did you know that in the United States, 1 in 6 Americans, including 17 million children are at risk of hunger?
 As you pack up all your belongings why not separate all that food that you no longer need and instead of throwing it away why not donate it to your local food banks and charities.
-In San Francisco there are a number of great charities and food banks who do great work each and every day to ensure those less fortunate can have something to eat.
+In San Francisco there are a number of great charities and food banks who do great work.
+Each and every day to the charities ensure those less fortunate can have something to eat.
 We have put together a list of organizations in the San Francisco area that will put your donations to great use.

 The Sf-Marin food bank is an amazing organization that helps people from all walks of life and from every corner of the bay area.
 If you have extra food to give you visit there website https://www.sfmfoodbank.org/ for a list of drop-off locations throughout San Francisco and Marin.

-Move for Hunger partners with relocation companies all across America to collect non-perishable food items, and deliver it to food banks all across North America.
+Move for Hunger partners with relocation companies all across America to collect non-perishable food items. deliver it to food banks all across North America.
 By doing this they have created one of the nation’s largest year-round service programs.
-What's great about Move for Hunger is that their movers offer to pick up the unwanted, non-perishable food items from those who are moving and deliver it to their local food banks.
+What’s great about Move for Hunger is that their movers offer to pick up the unwanted, non-perishable food items from those who are moving and deliver it to their local food banks.
 To find a mover in your area visit them at Find a Mover.

 The St. Anthony Foundation is a nonprofit social service organization in San Francisco, California.
 They are best known for their operation of the St. Anthony Dining Room in the Tenderloin District.
 They serve free meals to the poor in an ordinary restaurant-like setting.
 The Dining Room has served as many as 2,500 plates of food a day and over thirty seven million meals since its creation.